cloudblue/connect-eaas-core/docs/migration_guide.md

         pass
 ```

-In EaaS SDK v2, to make a method of an Events Application class for a given event type and statuses, it must be
+In EaaS SDK v2, in order to define a method of the `Events Application` class for a given event type and statuses, it must be
-decorated using the `@event` decorator from the `connect.eaas.core.decorators` package like in the following
+decorated via the **`@event`** decorator from the `connect.eaas.core.decorators` package.
+The following provides such an example:
-example:

 ``` python title="EaaS SDK v2" hl_lines="7-14"
 from connect.eaas.core.decorators import event